minoskt/PoliBox/README.md

 # PoliFL

 PoliFL is a decentralized, edge-based framework for policy-based personal data analytics.
 It brings together a number of existing established components to provide privacy-preserving analytics within a distributed setting.
-For more information, please read our ongoing work [Decentralized Policy-Based Private Analytics](https://arxiv.org/abs/2003.06612).
+For more information, please read our ongoing work [Policy-Based Federated Learning](https://arxiv.org/abs/2003.06612).

 ## Installing and Configuring Databox